LennySHumphrey/SQL-Portfolio-105-Problems/QUICKSTART.md

 - Add more WHERE conditions
 - Change GROUP BY columns
 - Try different JOIN types

+Explore as much as you can on your journey.

 ### 4. **Use EXPLAIN**
 ```sql